 Take time to play.
 Meaning and purpose can be found in lighthearted endeavors too!
 Sports, hobbies, art, music, travel, exploring nature, reading, and many other engaging and fun activities offer opportunities for self-expression and a more enjoyable life.
 Betye Saar, a 93-year-old artist, explains, “…the creative part of me is forever young.”

 Our caregiving team is full of innovative strategies to help a senior continue to enjoy a life of purpose and meaning.
-Email or call Seniorcorp at 757-640-0557 any time for additional tips and to find out about our personalized in-home senior care services in Portsmouth and nearby areas.
+Email or call Seniorcorp at 757-640-0557 any time for additional tips and to find out about our personalized home care in Virginia Beach and nearby areas.